stitchdata/java-stitch-client/README.md

 2. Before releasing, you should make sure that you're on the master branch and that your git repository is clean and up-to-date with Github.
+3. Make sure gpg-agent is running.
-3. [optional] Run `mvn release:clean` to get rid of any artifacts that are leftover from a previous release.
+4. [optional] Run `mvn release:clean` to get rid of any artifacts that are leftover from a previous release.
-4. Run `mvn release:prepare` and hit Enter through the prompts it gives you.
+5. Run `mvn release:prepare` and hit Enter through the prompts it gives you.
-5. Run `mvn release:perform`.
+6. Run `mvn release:perform`.

 License
 -------